|

 1942 St. Casimir celebrated its Golden Jubilee.

-was a setback in projects in 1945 when two young boys lighting candles
+projects in 1945 when two young boys lighting candles were involved

-Maslowski, assistant pastor, and the vessels were rescued by the nuns.
+the altar.
+The Blessed Sacrament was rescued by the assistant pastor and the vessels were rescued by the nuns.

 reduce the $400,000 debt of the parish.